Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Introduction and summary of main results

+where $\| \cdot \|_F$ is a Frobenius (Hilbert-Schmidt) norm.
+We explain this in detail in Section \ref{sec:inequalities_review}.
+A function $F$ can be, for example, given by the $k$-th moment of the fidelity of a quantum circuit of the length $n$ (see \cite{Yoshifumi2} for more details).

 The paper is organized as follows.
 In Section \ref{sec:inequalities_review} we present a short review of matrix concentration inequalities that will play a central role in our setting.
 Next, in Section \ref{sec:irreps} we provide necessary information concerning irreducible representations of unitary groups.
-Then in Section \ref{sec:moments} we introduce notion of moment operators.
-The main results of these paper are then showed in Section \ref{sec:main_results}, while Section \ref{sec:inequalities_comparison} contains analysis of the results and applications.
+Then in Section \ref{sec:moments} we introduce notion of moment operators. { In Section \ref{sec:fs-indicators} we explain the role of Frobenius-Schur indicators and how to compute them.} The main results of these paper are then showed in Section \ref{sec:main_results}, while Section \ref{sec:inequalities_comparison} contains analysis of the results and applications.